 Mathews’s second term in Quebec was uneventful.
 The post of aide-de-camp left him little to do, and just one year after his arrival he decided to join his regiment, whose headquarters were at Detroit (Mich.).
 He recorded with interest in his journal of the trip to Detroit the state of loyalist settlements along the route.
 Mathews was not impressed with the inhabitants of Detroit, describing them as “a sad set of Rascals” who were not above attempted bribery of the military authorities.
 There were frustrations in settling titles to lands and administering justice, yet when Mathews left in November one of his officers asserted that he departed “universally regretted . . . as he had been indefatigable in his endeavours to assist the settlement.”
 Despite the inclination of Governor Carleton (now Lord Dorchester) to retain him as aide-de-camp, Mathews was not interested in remaining much longer in the province, and when the 53rd departed in August 1789 he accompanied it.
 It is certain that he had quickly discovered his diminished importance in the new regime.

 Mathews returned to his purely military career.
 When war broke out with France in 1793 be went to Flanders as part of a British expeditionary force.
 That October he greatly distinguished himself as commander of the 53rd in the successful defence of Nieuport (Nieuwpoort, Belgium) against a greatly superior French force, and was promoted lieutenant-colonel of the regiment as a reward.
 The following year he relinquished this position, and in 1800 he was appointed an inspector of army clothing.
 On 6 Oct.
-1801 he became major of Chelsea Hospital, the British army institution for invalided and superannuated soldiers, and in this quiet retreat he ended his days.
+1801 he became major of the Royal Hospital, Chelsea, the British army institution for invalided and superannuated soldiers, and in this quiet retreat he ended his days.
 The Times obituary praised his “universal and active benevolence of mind . . . [and] urbanity of manners.”
 He was married to a noted Quebec beauty, who had the distinction of being the first love of Horatio Nelson.
-It is not known if there were any children.

 Without the patronage of Frederick Haldimand, Robert Mathews would never have attained even the modest degree of success that he did.
 In settling the loyalists and arranging military matters, however, he displayed valuable talents.
 If he was unable to rise beyond a fairly low rank, it was principally a result of his patron’s position on the fringes of the British hierarchy.